 Admission to the ISF Major is not automatic.
-In order to be considered, the student must first meet with the Student Academic Advisor who will direct the student to a faculty adviser.
-The application form, available outside of the Student Academic Adviser’s office or on the web page here – ISF Application. , allows the student to develop in 750 words her/his Research Program.
-Applications to the major must be submitted to an ISF faculty adviser in advance of the application deadline.
-The applications are then reviewed by the ISF faculty advisory board.
+In order to be considered, the student must first contact the Student Academic Advisor who will direct the student to an ISF faculty adviser.
+The application form, available outside of the Student Academic Adviser’s office or on the web page here – ISF Application, allows the student to develop in 750 words her/his Research Program.
+Applications to the major must be submitted to an ISF faculty adviser via in person or via email.
+The applications are then reviewed by the ISF faculty.
 Drop-in advising hours for ISF faculty advisers are posted on the ISF bulletin board outside the Student Academic Adviser’s office and online at http://ls.berkeley.edu/dept/isf

-Students who have senior standing (More than 90 units, excluding AP credit) will not be allowed to apply to the major unless they are changing their major or pursuing a double major.
+Students who have senior standing (more than 90 units, excluding AP credit) will not be allowed to apply to the major unless they are changing their major or pursuing a double major.
 Final acceptance into the major will be contingent on being able to finish the ISF major within L&S change of major and double major guidelines.

 As part of the application process, students must prepare a statement describing their proposed Research Program (described in the Student Handbook) and a tentative list of courses for the Course of Study.
 With the counsel of the Student Academic Adviser and faculty adviser, ISF majors fill out a worksheet to plan their Research Program.
 The worksheet sets up an effective program for completion of the major and other college/campus requirements while allowing room for participation in such enrichment opportunities as education abroad, research, field work, or completion of a minor.
 Students, including those transferring from other institutions, are encouraged to fulfill prerequisites and to apply to the ISF major by the end of the first semester of their junior year.